 - "No Parking 16th to the last day of the month" on the other side of the road.

 This allows residents an opportunity to park on their side of the street for at least half of the month.
 If you reside on such a street, please ensure your visitors are also aware of the parking restrictions.

 General Parking Restrictions

-The Traffic Regulation By-law also stipulates a number of other restrictions regarding parking.
+The Traffic Regulation By-law stipulates a number of year-round restrictions regarding parking.

 No person shall park any vehicle:

 - on or over any portion of a sidewalk;